A Step-by-Step Guide to DIY Plumbing: Fixing Frequent Issues at Home

 Can I fix a plumbing problem myself?

-What are the most frequent plumbing problems?
+What are the most common plumbing problems?

 What tools will I require for plumbing projects at home?

-You’ll need some essential tools such as the plunger, an adjustable wrench pipe wrench Teflon tape and a screwdriver.
+There are a few essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape and a screwdriver.

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow safety guidelines and take the appropriate precautions.
+DIY plumbing is safe if you follow the safety guidelines and take appropriate precautions.

-When should I contact for a licensed plumber?
+When should I call for a licensed plumber?